graphile/graphile.github.io/src/news/2020-03-17-graphile-migrate-0-1.md

 ### Thank you Graphile Sponsors and contributors!

-We extend our gratitude to everyone who has filed issues and pull requests against Graphile Migrate, contributors and user feedback are invaluable to open source projects and help to push the software to be the best possible version of itself it can be.
-Can you believe that there are currently no open issues or pull requests in this project?
-We don't expect that to last long!
+We extend our gratitude to everyone who has filed issues and pull requests against Graphile Migrate ⁠— contributors and user feedback are invaluable to open source projects and help to push the software to be the best possible version of itself it can be.

 This freedom to innovate and make our tooling available for free would not be possible without our sponsors.
 The GitHub Sponsor program has been key in